 Each team of students will work with a "client" who needs a marketing plan completed.
 Students are encouraged to develop their own leads.
+The business must be approved by the Professor/TA.

-COMPLETE FORM AND UPLOAD BY OCTOBER 2nd 4:30pm
+COMPLETE FORM AND UPLOAD TO AVENUE BY FEBRUARY 9th, 4:30pm EST.